algosup/2023-2024-project-4-sportshield-team-8/documents/qualityAssurance/testPlan.md

 Once the development team finishes coding, testing activities focus on unit testing.
 This involves testing individual components or modules in isolation.
 This part will principally be handled by the development team.

-#### 4.Integration Testing
+#### 4. Integration Testing

 Testers verify that the individual modules integrate seamlessly and function correctly together.
-This ensures that interactions between different modules do not lead to unexpected behavior.
+This ensures that interactions between different modules do not lead to unexpected behaviour.

 #### 5.System Testing